MacroUniverse/SLISC/README.md

 SLISC has a modular design like the Standard Template Library.
 Just include any header file(s) in the `SLISC/` folder.
 All definitions have namespace `slisc`.

 ## Compiling
-* All code using C++11 standard, tested with g++8.3 (earlier version might not work)
+* All code using C++11 standard, tested with g++8.3 (earlier version might not work), octave 4.0 & 4.2, in Ubuntu 16.04 & 18.04
-* If you don't want to use external libraries, uncomment the first include in `Makefile`, and comment the second include.
+* If you don't want to use external libraries, uncomment the first `include` in `Makefile`, and comment the others.
 Some functions will not be available, some others will run slower.
-* If you want to use everything, make sure you have `liblapacke-dev` and `liggsl-dev` installed (use `apt install`).
+* If you want to use everything, make sure you have `liblapacke-dev` and `liggsl-dev` installed (use `apt install`), then use the second `include` in `Makefile`.
 * In the root directory, run `make` to compile
 * Use `./main.x` to run all tests.

 ## Recommended Programming Style
-* All SLISC containers types (e.g. MatComp, VecDoub) should be returned by reference.
+* All SLISC containers types (e.g. `MatComp`, `VecDoub`) should be returned by reference.
 * Avoid using unsigned integer types when possible.
-They are not supported for now.
+They are not supported by the library for now.
-* Generally, functions output arguments can not be any of the input arguments (this is called aliasing).
+* Generally, functions output arguments can not be any of the input arguments (this is called aliasing), unless this function is element-wise.
-* There is no public default constructor for containers.

 * Intrinsic types are aliased inside the library.
 For example, `Bool` is `bool`, `Int` is 32-bit integer, `Doub` is `double` (64-bit); `Comp` is `std::complex<Doub>`. `Llong` is `long long`.